mdueholm/powerprice/README.md

 ## Key features
 - Measure and display how much power your homeoffice setup currently uses
-- Calculate and display the total power used in kWh this day / week / month / since last manual reset
 - Display current electricity-price in DKK (webhook)
-- Calculate and display the total cost in DKK this day / week / month / since last manual reset
+- Calculate and display the cost in DKK/hour using measured power consumption and electricity-price (1 minute average)

 ## Technologies Used
 - Particle Argon IoT developer board - version 1.0